zaufi/kate-cpp-helper-plugin/README.rst

 Open Header/Implementation: How it works
 ----------------------------------------

-Kate shpped with a plugin named "Open Header", but sooner after I started to use it I've found few cases when it can't helps me.
+Kate shipped with a plugin named "Open Header", but sooner after I started to use it I've found few cases when it can't helps me.
 Nowadays I have 2 "real life" examples when it fails:

 Often one may find a source tree splitted into ``${project}/src/`` and ``${project}/include`` dirs.